If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

-- Be able to compare the scope of practice of allied health professions and certified personal trainer when giving nutrition education.
+- Be able to compare the scope of practice of allied health professions and certified personal trainers when giving nutrition education.

-- Know the reliability, validity, and credibility of nutrition information from various source types.
+- Know nutrition information’s reliability, validity, and credibility from various sources.

-- Be able to communicate with your clients the information in different levels of nutrition.
+- Be able to communicate with your clients the information on different levels of nutrition.